discourse/discourse/docs/VAGRANT.md

 vagrant ssh
 ```

+The discourse code is found in the /vagrant directory in the image.

 **Note to Windows users**: You cannot run ```vagrant ssh``` from a cmd prompt; you'll receive the error message:

 ```